grassdew/US-unemployment-rate/README.md

 ### Download the data

-Download the datasets in the `data` file and the `transition-map-helpers.R` and save them in a folder.
+Download the datasets in `data.zip` and the `transition-map-helpers.R` and save them in a folder.

 ### Installation